 Where assumptions are proposed for the assessment, identify these as such and provide a rationale for their use.

-Assumption Rationale The infrastructure is assumed to have been designed to Design drawings will not be reviewed for all Town the relevant design standards at the time of infrastructure, but it is required for infrastructure to construction. follow such standards.

-Document where there is insufficient information currently available to proceed with an element of the assessment.

-Insufficient Information Where there is insufficient information currently available, identify a process to develop or infill that data.
-Where data cannot be developed, identify the data gap as a finding in Step 5 of the Protocol - Recommendations.
+Assumption Rationale The infrastructure is assumed the relevant design standards construction.
+Document where there is insassessment. at the time of infrastructure, follow such sta gs will not be reviewed for all Town but it is required for infrastructure to indards. to proceed with an element of the Insufficient Information Where there is insufficinformation currently identify a process to d that data. available, Where data cannot be developed, identify the data gap as a finding in Step 5 of the Protocol - Recommendations.
 None identified at this time.